emilk/pga/README.md

 These types will be combined against each other for all operations, unary (like the dual) as well as binary (multiplication, dot product, wedge, regressive, ...).
 The generator will notice what dimensions (blades) will be the output, and deduce a type name form that.
 For instance, `Point3 ^ Point3 -> Line3` (wedging two points gives you the line that goes through both points) or `Plane V Line3 -> Point3` (the antiwedge of a plane and a line is the point where the plane and line interesect).

-# Tutorial On Geometric Algebra
+# A very brief introduction to Geometric Algebra
-As a programmer, my view of Geometric Algebra is as a type safe superset of linear algebra that unifies many differents parts of the standard 3D programmign toolset into one theory.
+As a programmer, my view of Geometric Algebra is as a type safe superset of linear algebra that unifies many differents parts of the standard 3D programming toolset into one theory.
 Using GA we can combine vectors, points, plücker lines, planes, translators, rotors (quaternions) and motors (dual quaternions) into one framework.
 This library generates the code for these primitves and all valid operations you can do using them.

 ## Notation

 Geometric Algebra (GA) is great and very general.
-We fill focus first on the interesting subset of 3D Projective Geometric Algebra (PHA).
+We will focus first on the interesting subset of 3D Projective Geometric Algebra (PGA).
 This is where you denote point and vectors with an extra projective dimension `w` and define `w=0` as directions and `w=1` as cartesian coordinates.
 Thus a vector is expressed as `[x, y, z, w]`.

 In textbook geometric algebra, the base vectors are given the names `e1/e2/e3/e4` (or sometimes `e0/e1/e2/e3`).
-Due to this unfamiliarity and inconsistency I prefer to simply rename them to the familiar names `x/y/z/w`.
+Due to this unfamiliarity and inconsistency I prefer to simply rename them to the familiar names `X/Y/Z/W`.

 So, I use this notations: